burgerphilic18/odin-recipes/README.md

 # odin-recipes
-There are recipes of 3 popular Indian dishes
+These are recipes of 3 popular Indian dishes